About Liver Cancer

 Cancerous or malignant liver tumors can either originate in the liver (known as primary liver cancer) or spread to the liver from another cancer elsewhere in the body (metastatic liver cancer).
 Most cancerous tumors in the liver are metastatic.

-Or hepatocellular cancer Known as HCC, this is the most common form of liver cancer in adults.
+Also known as hepatocellular cancer, or HCC, this is the most common form of liver cancer in adults.
 It is also sometimes called hepatoma.
 About 4 of 5 cancers that start in the liver are this type.

 Hepatocellular cancer can have different growth patterns:

-• Some begin as a single tumor that grows larger.
+• A single tumor that grows larger.
 Only late in the disease does it spread to other parts of the liver.

-• A second type consists of a number of small cancer nodules throughout the liver, not just a single tumor.
+• Small cancer nodules throughout the liver, not just a single site.
 This is seen most often in people with cirrhosis (chronic liver damage).

 Chronic infection with hepatitis B and C increases the risk of developing this type of cancer.
 In addition to cirrhosis, other causes include certain chemicals and alcoholism.

 Under a microscope, we can distinguish several subtypes of HCC.
 Most often these subtypes do not affect treatment or the prognosis for survival.
 However, one of these subtypes, fibrolamellar, is important to recognize.
-This type is rare, making up less than one percent of HCCs.
-Patients with this type are usually younger than age 35, and the rest of their liver is not diseased.
-This subtype generally has a better outlook than other forms of HCC.
+This type is rare, does not affect the entire liver, and make up less than one percent of HCCs diagnosed.
+Patients with this type are usually younger than age 35 while there is generally a better outlook for this subtype than other forms of HCC.

-These tumors grow quickly.
+Angiosarcomas and hemangiosarcomas can grow quickly.
 By the time they’re found, these tumors are often too widespread to be removed surgically.
-Chemotherapy and radiation therapy may help slow the disease, but these cancers are usually very hard to treat.
+Chemotherapy and radiation therapy may help slow the spread of the disease, but these cancers are usually very hard to treat.

 This is a very rare kind of cancer that develops in children, usually in those younger than four years old.
 The cells of hepatoblastoma are similar to fetal liver cells.
-About two out of three children with these tumors are treated successfully with surgery and chemotherapy, although the tumors are harder to treat if they have spread outside of the liver.
-We don’t treat this type of cancer at Providence Saint Johns.
+About two out of three children with these tumors are treated successfully with surgery and chemotherapy, although the tumors are harder to treat if the cancer has spread outside of the liver.

-Most of the time when cancer is found in the liver it did not start there but has spread or metastasized from somewhere else in the body, such as the pancreas, colon, stomach, breast, or lung.
-These tumors are named and treated based on where they started.
+Most of the time when cancer is found in the liver, it did not start there.
+Instead, it spread or metastasized from somewhere else in the body, such as the pancreas, colon, stomach, breast, or the lung.
+These tumors are named and treated based on where they originated.
 For example, if your cancer started in the lung and spread to the liver it’s still called lung cancer with spread to the liver, not liver cancer, and it is treated as lung cancer.
+Treating the cancer according to its origin provides the most optimal treatment with increased success.

 Symptoms of Liver Cancer